-We are crowdfunding in September to raise the capital for the build – and as part of the crowdfund all you lovely people will be able to get great offers and perks!
+We are crowdfunding in spring 2018 to raise the capital for the build – and as part of the crowdfund all you lovely people will be able to get great offers and perks!
 Register your interest to stay updated.

 types of tropical trees